Aron-HD/landing-page-generator/README.md

 Takes input from csv, panel chair must be at top.

 Outputs two html files - one for the judging panel grid with headshots, another for the judging bios.
+(These are hidden for confidentiality).

 **Examples:**
 - [Grid](https://www.warc.com/WarcAwards.prize?tab=innovation)